 - Throughout the year students will also complete lessons to improve their cultural capital and skills such as problem solving.
 These themes will include: - Halloween blood splatter problem solving and analytical skills - Bonfire night flame tests - Christmas Santa's lighthouse - Valentines the heart first time doing a dissection - Easter wine to water Scripture related and kidney dissection - Macclesfield Hovis Breadmaking in respiration - Macclesfield The silk men.
-Effects of exercise in respiration - Petri dishes and COVID
+Effects of exercise in respiration

-Assessment: Year 8 students will be assessed throughout the year through summative and formative assessments
+Assessment: Year 8 students will be assessed throughout the year through summative and formative assessment